vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-clusters.md

    * If you did not specify a name for your management cluster, the installer generated a random unique name.
 In this case, you must manually add the CLUSTER_NAME parameter and assign a workload cluster name.
 The workload cluster names must be must be 42 characters or less and must comply with DNS hostname requirements as described here: [RFC 1123](https://tools.ietf.org/html/rfc1123)
    * If you specified a name for your management cluster, the CLUSTER_NAME parameter is present and needs to be changed to the new workload cluster name.
    * The other parameters in ``workload1.yaml`` are likely fine as-is.
 However, you can change them as required.
 Validation is performed on the file prior to applying it, so the `tanzu` command will return a message if something necessary is omitted.
-Reference an example configuration template here:  [Amazon EC2 Workload Cluster Template](../aws-wl-template).
+Reference an example configuration template here:  [AWS Workload Cluster Template](../aws-wl-template).

 1. Create your workload cluster.